Kaizer228/python_act/django_docs.md

 # INTIALIZING DJANGO

+pip install django
-django-admin startproject app
+django-admin startproject src

 # GO TO THE CREATED DIR

-app backend
+cd src

-# CREATE DIR INSIDE THE CREATED BACKEND DIR
+# CREATE 2ND DIR INSIDE THE CREATED MAIN(src) DIR

-python manage.py startapp backend
+python manage.py startapp app

 #  AFTER YOU CREATE A DIR IN MAIN DIR YOU NEED TO INCLUDE THE DIRECTORY OF BACKEND OR THE DIRECTORY YOU MAKE INSIDE